186 new COVID-19 cases reported in Alaska Monday

-ANCHORAGE, Alaska (KTUU) - The Department of Health and Social Services is reporting 563 new cases of COVID-19 with seven of those cases reported in nonresidents.
+ANCHORAGE, Alaska (KTUU) - The Department of Health and Social Services is reporting 186 new COVID-19 cases in Alaska Monday.

-The DHSS dashboard states at least 559 people have been hospitalized with COVID-19 since cases were first reported in Alaska.
-An additional 121 people are currently hospitalized with COVID-19 and another 22 are hospitalized and suspected of having the virus.
-Fourteen of those patients are on a ventilator.
+At least 1,104 residents and nonresidents have been hospitalized with COVID-19 since the pandemic began.
+An additional 72 people are currently hospitalized with COVID-19 and another seven are hospitalized and suspected of having the virus.
+Nine of these patients are on a ventilator in the state.

 - Yukon-Koyukuk Census Area: 1

-Editor’s Note: This report has been updated with additional information from the state.
+Editor’s Note: This report has been updated with additional information from DHSS.